jamacz/mink/README.md

 \ = \ :
 ```

-which removes all units on the stack until it has popped a `?`, which is equivalent to popping the top "integer" off the stack.
+which removes all units on the stack until it has popped a `?`, which is equivalent to popping the top integer off the stack.

 ### Loops